TCU topples Michigan, advances to College Football Playoff finale

 The No. 3 Horned Frogs, who were 7 1/2-point underdogs, and No. 2 Wolverines combined for more than 1,000 total yards.
 Quarterback Max Duggan threw two passing scores and ran for another two touchdowns for the Horned Frogs.

 "It just shows what these guys are all about," Horned Frogs coach Sonny Dykes told ESPN.
-"They never give.
+"They never give up.
 They play hard for 60 minutes. ...
 We believed in each other and are excited to go play."

-The Horned Frogs (13-1) will meet No. 1 Georgia or No. 4 Ohio State in the College Football Playoff finale Jan.
+The Horned Frogs (13-1) will meet No. 1 Georgia in the College Football Playoff finale Jan.
 9 in Inglewood, Calif.
-Georgia faces Ohio State in the other semifinal Saturday night in Atlanta.
+The Bulldogs edged Ohio State 42-41 earlier Saturday.

 "It's so exciting," Duggan told ESPN.
 "We are gonna celebrate this thing, but we've got a bigger one coming up."